MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 - **Column-based signatures**  operate on tabular data.
 For models with this type of signature, MLflow supplies `pandas.DataFrame` objects as inputs.
 - **Tensor-based signatures** operate with n-dimensional arrays or tensors.
 For models with this signature, MLflow supplies `numpy.ndarray` as inputs, or a dictionary of `numpy.ndarray` for named tensors.

-The following *MLmodel* example shows a computer vision model trained with `fastai`.
+The following example shows the `signature` section for a computer vision model trained with `fastai`.
 This model receives a batch of images represented as tensors of shape `(300, 300, 3)` with their RGB representation as unsigned integers.
 The model outputs batches of predictions as probabilities for two classes.

 ```yaml
 signature: